Martin D. Sherwood

 - Perform other duties as are specified in the Charter or as may be required by the Council from time to time

-Vendors, suppliers, and contractors are paid bi-weekly by our Accounts Payable Department.
+Vendors, suppliers, and contractors are paid bi-weekly by our Accounts Payable section after processing and approval by the appropriate Town department.

 Send invoices to: